amirpourastarabadi/Tour/README.md

 ## Origin

-50% of this app created by Mr. Alireza pormehr
+This is result of collaboration with Mr. Alireza pormehr